Public School 17

 Public School 17 is a historic school located at City Island in the Bronx, New York City.
 It was designed by architect C. B. J. Snyder (1860–1945) and built in 1897 in the Neo-Georgian style.
 A rear addition was built in 1930.
 It is a two-story, five-bay brick building on a high basement.
 It features a shallow wooden entrance porch with Doric order columns.

 It served as a school until 1975.
 The City Island Nautical Museum opened in 1976, and when New York City sold the building to developer Haim Joseph for $500,000 in the 1980s to develop into condominium apartments, the museum and a community center received a 99-year rent-free lease, and reopened in 1995 after renovations.

 It was listed on the National Register of Historic Places in 1984.

 A fire allegedly set by vandals on July 13, 2007, damaged the building's façade.

 City Island Nautical Museum

 The City Island Nautical Museum is operated by the City Island Historical Society, which aims to preserve the island's nautical heritage.
 Exhibits include photos and artifacts about life on the island, its residents, the local yacht building companies, schools and local landmarks.
-The museum is open on weekend afternoons and admission is free.
+The museum is open on weekend afternoons.